 …

-If WUR frame protection is negotiated between a WUR AP and a WUR non-AP STA, the WUR AP may transmit a protected individually addressed WUR Wake-up frame or a protected broadcast or group addressed WUR Wake-up frames to the WUR non-AP STA; otherwise the AP shall not transmit a protected WUR Wake-up frame to the WUR non-AP STA.
+If WUR frame protection is negotiated between a WUR AP and a WUR non-AP STA, the WUR AP shall protect all individually addressed WUR Wake-up frames and, if the WIGTK has been distributed to the WUR non-AP STA, all broadcast or group addressed WUR Wake-up frames intended for the WUR non-AP STA; otherwise the AP shall not transmit a protected WUR Wake-up frame to the WUR non-AP STA.
 If a WUR non-AP STA negotiated WUR frame protection for an association, it shall discard any unprotected WUR Wake-up frames received from the WUR AP associated.
-If the non-AP STA did not negotiate WUR frame protection for an association, it shall discard any protected WUR Wake-up frames received from the WUR AP.
+If the non-AP STA did not negotiate WUR frame protection for an association, it shall discard any protected WUR Wake-up frames received from the WUR AP. (#7060)

+NOTE – If a WUR AP transmits unprotected broadcast or group addressed WUR Wake-up frame where a WUR non-AP STA that has negotiated WUR frame protection with the WUR AP is addressed by the Wake-up frame, then the transmitted uprotected broadcast or group address WUR Wake-up frame is not intended for the WUR non-AP STA.

 …

-The WUR AP shall not transmit a protected individually addressed WUR Wake-up frame to the WUR non-AP STA until the WTK is installed at the WUR non-AP STA, and should not transmit a protected broadcast or group addressed WUR Wake-up frame until the WIGTK is installed at all WUR non-AP STAs with which the WUR AP has negotiated WUR frame protection.
-The WUR non-AP STA shall discard any protected WUR frames received before the WTK and WIGTK are installed.
+The WUR AP shall not transmit a protected individually addressed WUR Wake-up frame to the WUR non-AP STA until the 4-way handshake has been successfully completed between the WUR AP and the WUR non-AP STA (see 12.7.6 (4-way handshake)), and should not transmit a protected broadcast or group addressed WUR Wake-up frame until the WIGTK has been distributed to all WUR non-AP STAs with which the WUR AP has negotiated WUR frame protection (see 12.7.6 (4-way handshake) or 12.7.7 (Group key handshake)). (#7063)

 …

 A WUR non-AP STA that installs WTK (see 12.7.6 (4-way handshake)) shall use the WTK to process all subsequently received protected individually addressed WUR Wake-up frames.
+The WUR non-AP STA shall discard any protected WUR frames received before the WTK is installed.
 A WUR non-AP STA shall identify the appropriate WIGTK and associated state based on the Key ID subfield of the received protected broadcast or group addressed FL WUR Wake-up frames.
 If no such WIGTK exists, the WUR non-AP STA shall silently drop the frame and terminate BIP processing for this reception.
-A WUR non-AP STA shall use the latest installed WIGTK to process all subsequently received protected group addressed VL WUR Wake-up frame.
+A WUR non-AP STA shall use the latest installed WIGTK to process all subsequently received protected group addressed VL WUR Wake-up frame. (#7063)

 Part II